 I don’t know what’s more pathetic … that the mass media thought that the shamed pastor had anything to say worth hearing, or that Haggard had the audacity to say that no one is permitted to think ill of Long until a court renders a verdict?

-Photo credit: TBN Newsletter.Tags: anti-gay, atlanta, atlanta GA, Bishop Eddie Long, chrisitianity, christian, christians, eddie long, evangelica, gay, gay marriage, gays, homophobia, homosexual, homosexuals, lawsuit, lithonia GA, new birth missionary baptist church, scandal, scandals, sex scandal, sex scandals, ted haggard
+Photo credit: TBN Newsletter.Tags: anti-gay, atlanta, atlanta GA, Bishop Eddie Long, chrisitianity, christian, christians, eddie long, evangelica, gay, gay marriage, gays, homophobia, homosexual, homosexuals, it's not just a catholic problem, lawsuit, lithonia GA, new birth missionary baptist church, scandal, scandals, sex scandal, sex scandals, ted haggard